 Michael came from parents who harbored a deep secret.
 The man who he thought was his father turned out not to be his father.
 This man, Jarren Johanssen, raised him as his own, but it had been tough not only for Jarren but for Karena, Michael’s mom.

 When her husband would go away on a business trip and would often be away from his family, Karena had soon become lonely.
-She would go to work to take care of their three children at that time that would leave her feeling weary.
+She would go to work to take care of their three children at that time which would leave her feeling weary.
 She had few friends she would hang out with, and a mother who occasionally would help out with the children.
 But, Karena needed a different kind of attention and love.
 While at work, she was being seduced by her boss on several occasions and had finally given in to him that night of the day her husband left for a business trip to California.

 A few weeks later, she found out she was pregnant.
 Being hit with the conception date had hit her hard because she knew who fathered her child.
 And she was hoping it would have been her husband since they had an intimate moment before he left to go on his business trip.